anynines/a9s-kubernetes-training/website/docs/postgresql/20-postgresql-theory/02-why-replication.md

 ## Why Replicate at all?

-Experienced database adminstrators may find this question disturbing as a highly available database seem to be impossible without replication.
+Experienced database adminstrators may find this question disturbing as a highly available database seems to be impossible without replication.
 However, there is more to this question than meets the eye.

 Experience shows that in a physical server setup, a failed PostgreSQL has a certain average time to repair (TTR).
 If hardware needs to be replaced, for example, this may take up to several hours - without the necessary spare parts - even days or weeks.
 Having a standby-server to failover to is therefore crucial.
 This will reduce the TTR down to minutes or even seconds.